custom-components/ble_monitor/README.md

 - MHO-C401

-  (small square body, E-Ink display, broadcasts temperature and humidity once in about 10 minutes and battery level once in an hour, advertisements are encrypted, therefore you need to set the key in your configuration, see for instructions the [encryptors](#encryptors) option)
+  (small square body, E-Ink display, broadcasts temperature and humidity once in about 10 minutes and battery level once in an hour, advertisements are encrypted, therefore you need to set the key in your configuration, see for instructions the [encryption_key](#encryption_key) option)

   ![MHO-C401](/pictures/MHO-C401.jpg)